: Each member of the Five-Man Band

 - Deconstructed': The group is so focused on diversity that they accept members with no real qualifications other than being diverse.
 This negatively impacts their performance.

-- Reconstructed: But the characters' diversity creates different skills in them too, and those skills each help the group in their own way.
+- Reconstructed: The characters' diversity creates different skills in them too, and those skills each help the group in their own way.

 - Played For Laughs: Many background characters are noticeably racist (particularly toward the Five-Token Band), but no one is offended.